Australia ex-foreign minister turned China academic rebukes Beijing critic

 "For a university, reputation really matters," he said.

-Feng published dozens of papers criticizing the Communist Party's human rights record in his earlier roles as head of UTS's China studies for 11 years until 2006, then as deputy head of the university's China Research Center until it folded in about 2014.
+Feng published dozens of papers criticising the Communist Party's human rights record in his earlier roles as head of UTS's China studies for 11 years until 2006, then as deputy head of the university's China Research Centre until it folded in about 2014.

 Earlier this year while undertaking research in China, Feng was questioned and prevented from leaving the country for more than a week in order to "safeguard national security", according to Chinese officials.

-Carr, who was in China at the time, has said he made representations on Feng's behalf.
-Feng told Reuters he believes he was released as a result of pressure from the international community as a result of media coverage.
+Feng told Reuters he believes he was released as a result of pressure from the international community as a result of media coverage, not Carr's specific intervention.
+(Editing by Lincoln Feast)